Participating in the Lifelong Learning Plan

 On this page

-If you are an RRSP annuitant and a resident of Canada, you can usually participate in the LLP to withdraw funds from your RRSPs for your own or your spouse's or common-law partner's education.
+If you are an RRSP annuitant and a resident of Canada, you can usually participate in the LLP to withdraw funds from your RRSPs for your own or spouse's or common-law's education.

 You cannot participate in the LLP after the end of the year you turn 71.
 For more information, go to Your options in the year you turn 71.

-You have to be a resident of Canada when you receive funds from your RRSPs under the LLP.
-If you are not sure whether you are considered a resident or non-resident of Canada, or if you need more information about residency status, go to Canada Revenue Agency, or call the International Enquiries for Individuals and Trusts at one of the following numbers: 1-800-959-8281 (toll free within Canada and the Continental U.S.), or 1-613-940-8495 (from outside Canada and the Continental U.S. — we accept collect calls by automated response.
-Please note that you may hear a beep and experience a normal connection delay).
+You must be a resident of Canada when you receive funds from your RRSPs under the LLP.
+If you are not sure whether you are considered a resident or non-resident of Canada, or if you need more information about residency status, go to Canada Revenue Agency (CRA), or call the International Enquiries for Individuals and Trusts at one of the following numbers:

-If you become a non-resident after you make an LLP withdrawal, see If you become a non-resident of Canada.
+If you become a non-resident after you make an LLP withdrawal, refer to If you become a non-resident of Canada.

 The LLP student can be you or your spouse or common-law partner.
 You cannot name your child or the child of your spouse or common-law partner as an LLP student.

-The LLP student must enrol on a full-time basis in a qualifying educational program at a designated educational institution.
+The LLP student must enrol on a full-time basis in a qualifying education program at a designated educational institution.

-If the LLP student meets the disability conditions, the student can enrol on a part-time basis (see Enrollment on a part time basis).
+If the LLP student meets the disability conditions, the student can enrol on a part-time basis.
 If you are not sure whether the LLP student is enrolled on a full-time basis, check with the educational institution.

 The educational institution determines when the student is considered to be enrolled in a program, and when the student is no longer enrolled.
 Usually, the student is considered to be enrolled when part or all of the student's fees are paid.